cloudflare/cloudflare-docs/content/magic-wan/zero-trust/cloudflare-gateway.md

 You can apply network and HTTP Gateway policies alongside [Magic Firewall](/magic-firewall/) policies (for L3/4 traffic filtering) to Internet-bound traffic or private traffic entering the Cloudflare network via Magic WAN.

-## HTTPS Filtering
+## HTTPS filtering

-In order to inspect HTTPS traffic, you need to install the Cloudflare root certificate on each client machine.
+In order to inspect HTTPS traffic, you need to install the Cloudflare root certificate on each client device.
 You can use the [WARP client](/cloudflare-one/connections/connect-devices/warp/) to [automatically install the Cloudflare certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cert-with-warp/) on supported devices.
 If your device or application does not support certificate installation via WARP, you can [manually install the certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/).
 The certificate is required for Cloudflare to [decrypt TLS](/cloudflare-one/policies/gateway/http-policies/tls-decryption/).

-If you cannot or do not want to install the certificate, you can create [Do Not Inspect](/cloudflare-one/policies/gateway/http-policies/#do-not-inspect) policies to exempt Magic WAN traffic from inspection or to disable TLS decryption entirely.
-For example, you can exempt devices running WARP using [WARP client checks](/cloudflare-one/identity/devices/warp-client-checks/):
+If you cannot or do not want to install the certificate, you can create [Do Not Inspect](/cloudflare-one/policies/gateway/http-policies/#do-not-inspect) policies to exempt incompatible Magic WAN traffic from inspection or to disable TLS decryption entirely.
+Because Gateway cannot discern Magic WAN traffic, you must use [WARP client checks](/cloudflare-one/identity/devices/warp-client-checks/) or the IP addresses associated with Magic WAN to match traffic with Gateway policies.
+For example, if your organization onboards devices to Magic WAN via WARP, you can exempt devices not running WARP using [OS version checks](/cloudflare-one/identity/devices/warp-client-checks/os-version/):

 | Selector                     | Operator | Value                | Logic | Action         |
 | ---------------------------- | -------- | -------------------- | ----- | -------------- |